 - Help you think through and decide on an academic major.

 First-year meetings with your pre-major advisor will be about getting you off to a strong academic start at William & Mary.
-You will have at least one meeting in your second year to make sure you're on the right track and to plan for your intended major.
+You will have meetings ahead of each registration window during your first academic year.
+You will typically have at least one meeting in your second year to make sure you're on the right track and to plan for your intended major.

-If for some reason you need a new pre-major advisor (if, for example, yours goes on research leave), you can either:
+If for some reason you need a new pre-major advisor (if, for example, yours goes on research leave), you should complete this request form managed by the Office of Undergraduate Academic Affairs.